scgbern/scgpico/content/wiki/projects/DoodleDebug/index.md

 - Inside your Eclipse, select **Help > Eclipse Marketplace...**
 - Search for DoodleDebug and click on **Install** and follow the instructions of the wizard
 <br>
 If everything went well, you should now see two new buttons on top, one to open the DoodleDebug output view and one to open the tutorial.
-The best way to check if DoodleDebug is working is to go through this tutorial. <span style="white-space: nowrap;">;-)</span>
+The best way to check if DoodleDebug is working is to go through this tutorial. <span style="white-space: nowrap;">;-)

 #Publications
 [Niko Schwarz. **DoodleDebug, Objects Should Sketch Themselves For Code Understanding**](%assets_url%/archive/papers/Schw11bDoodleDebug.pdf)<br>